Bank of America Premium Rewards benefits: which insurance protections actually hold up?

 Travel Insurance · 11 guarantees

-What does my Premium Rewards card's travel insurance cover?
+What does Bank of America Premium Rewards Travel Insurance actually cover?

 No emergency medical insurance abroad.
 A serious ER visit abroad runs $10,000 to $80,000.
 Every dollar is yours.